 Rykneld Street became the A38, a major route linking Bodmin in the south to Mansfield in the north, almost 230 miles in length.
-Today the A38 is a major dual carriageway which cuts through the eastern edge of runs alongside the eastern edge of the village, connecting local communities with major cities, airports and the M6 Toll Road.
+Today the A38 is a major dual carriageway which runs alongside the eastern edge of the village, connecting local communities with major cities, airports and the M6 Toll Road.
 In the 1960s and 70s the village underwent major change with the development of several major housing estates which eventually brought the population of Alrewas to around 3,000.